Frequently Asked Questions

 Can I lose money on these?

 Yes.
 The price can fall below what you paid — particularly if the issuer’s credit profile weakens, the dividend is reduced or missed, or market interest rates rise sharply.
 The par-anchoring mechanism is a design goal, not a guarantee.
-These are higher-risk, higher-yield instruments and should be sized accordingly within a portfolio.
+These carry real risk and should be sized accordingly within a portfolio.

-Is this site affiliated with Strategy or Strive?
+Is this site affiliated with Strategy, Strive or Bitmine?

 No. Digital Credit Yield is an independent research and tracking site.
-I hold positions in MSTR and ASST (the issuers’ common stock) but have no relationship with either company and am not compensated by them.
+I hold positions in MSTR and ASST (the common stock of Strategy and Strive) but have no relationship with any of the three companies and am not compensated by them.
 Nothing here is financial advice.

 Important Disclaimer